Modalities/ml_filter/documentation/data_format.md

 The result is a folder structure that mirrors the raw data folder structure, with the tokenized data stored in an indexation-optimized format (pbin) that is custom to modalities.

-The output of this pipeline is equivalent to the prompt-based pipeline.

 ```
 ├── 2014-41
 │   ├── bg